gov-cy/govcy-express-services/README.md

 ```

 #### File uploads backward compatibility
-If these endpoints are not defined in the service JSON, the temporary save/load logic is skipped entirely.
+If these endpoints are not defined in the service JSON, the file upload logic is skipped entirely.
 Existing services will continue to work without modification.

 ### 🛣️ Routes